sh94ya/NXC-Modules/README.md

-# NXC-Modules
+# NetExec Modules
-Other modules for NetExec
+Other modules for NetExec from various authors

+## Installation
+If you have nxc installed via pipx, then put the modules on the path<br>
+`~/.local/pipx/venvs/netexec/lib/python3.13/site-packages/nxc/modules/`

+## List of modules
 1. **psexec_noinstall.py**<br>
     *Description:* Using psexec_noinstall, it is possible to connect to this pipeline as any low-privileged user, since the DACL of the pipeline allows this.<br>
     *Example:*